gregyjames/twitter-stock-sentiment/README.md

 Uses Tweepy stream to collect and calculate the sentiments for live tweets for a specified ticker and plots them against a normalized price curve to see the relationship of twitters sentiment on the overall price of the stock over time.
 Could be used to find potential good times to invest.

 ### Options:
-ticker: the ticker to stream
+`ticker`: the ticker to stream

-interval: how often to update the graph (in milliseconds)
+`interval`: how often to update the graph (in milliseconds)

-numpoints: number of points to display on the graph
+`numpoints`: number of points to display on the graph

-weeksback: how far back to go for the high/low to normalize stock data
+`weeksback`: how far back to go for the high/low to normalize stock data

 ## License
 MIT License